kahypar/kahypar/README.md

 KaHyPar has several configuration parameters.
 For a list of all possible parameters please run: `./KaHyPar --help`.
 We use the [hMetis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf) for the input hypergraph file as well as the partition output file.

-Currently we provide seven different presets that correspond to the configurations used in the publications at [ALENEX'16][ALENEX'16], [ALENEX'17][ALENEX'17], [SEA'17][SEA'17], [SEA'18][SEA'18], [GECCO'18][GECCO'18], as well as our JEA journal paper (to appear)
+Currently we provide nine different presets that correspond to the configurations used in the publications at [ALENEX'16][ALENEX'16], [ALENEX'17][ALENEX'17], [SEA'17][SEA'17], [SEA'18][SEA'18], [GECCO'18][GECCO'18], as well as our JEA journal paper (to appear).

 To start KaHyPar-MF (using *flow-based refinement*) optimizing the (connectivity - 1) objective using direct k-way mode run: